-Vulnerable sector includes, elderly, persons with disabilities, vulnerable women, refugees, migrants, internally displaced persons, people living with HIV and other diseases, solo parents, and the poor or the base of the pyramid (BOP; Class D and E).
+Vulnerable sector includes, elderly, persons with disabilities, vulnerable women, refugees, migrants, internally displaced persons, people living with HIV and other diseases, solo parents, and the poor or the base of the pyramid (BOP; Class D and E)

-Risks Identified Management Approach to Risl Promoting diversity does not necessarily lead to inclusion and equal opportunity.
-The presence of individuals from underrepresented groups within the organization does not guarantee that they will feel fully included and valued.
-We give equal opportunity for all, not only in hiring, but also in advancement and attaining positions of senior leadership.
-Promotion is based on performance, as accomplishme are measured through predefir Key Results Areas (KRAs).
-Opportunities Identified Management Approach to Opportunities When an organization actively promotes diversity and equality at work, it can generate significant benefits for both the organization and workers.
+Risks Identified Management Approach to Risks Promoting diversity does not necessarily lead to inclusion and equal opportunity.
+The presence of individuals from underrepresented groups within the organization does not guarantee that they will feel fully included and valued. performance, as accomplishments Opportunities Identified Management Approach to Opportunities When an organization actively promotes diversity and equality at work, it can generate significant benefits for both the organization and workers.
 For example, the organization can gain access to a larger and more diverse set of potential workers.
-These benefits also flow through to society in general, as greater equality promotes social stability We give equal opportunity for When an organization actively promotes diversity and equalit work, it can generate significar benefits for both the organizat and workers, such as access to a larger and more diverse set of potential workers.
+These benefits also flow through to society in general, as greater equality promotes social stabilit and supports further economic development. promotes diversity and equality at work, it can generate significant benefits for both the organization and workers, such as access to a larger and more diverse set of potential workers.